przemyslawbak/Horse_Picker/README.md

+## Purpose

-General purpose of the application is to compute potentially best horse in a horse racing competition based on historic data available in the internet.
-The application is ceated for personal use in educational purpose to practice different framewors and approaches.
+General purpose of the application is to compute potentially best horse in a horse racing competition based on historic data available in the internet, and compare it with other horses starting in the race.
+The application is ceated for personal use and for educational purposes to practice different framewors and approaches.

+## Features

-There are computed several factors of the horse performance:
+Horse_Picker computes several factors of the horse performance in the past:
-- facotr based on horses age,
+- factor based on horses age,
 - jockeys previous races,
 - win index computed on horse wins in the past
 - index of siblings based on their win indexes,
 - results of the horse other than wins,
 - indexes based on horses rest time after last race and how often was racing.

-Data for computations is rovided by parsing HTML documents.
+Data for computations is provided by parsing HTML documents and saving saving it to JSON format files.

-The application also allows to simulate factors for historic races and compare them with thei results.
+The application also allows to simulate all factors for horses in historic races and compare them with their results in the past.

+## Frameworks

 Application is using:
 - Autofac